What's The Difference Between All The Primers, Epoxies And Topcoats Out There?

 Layer 3: The Topcoat — Your Shield

-The topcoat is your floor's armor.
-Its job is to provide abrasion resistance, scratch resistance, and UV protection.
+The topcoat goes on last, after the base coat cures.
+It's your floor's armor — the layer that takes 100% of the wear from tires, foot traffic, dropped tools, chemical spills, and abrasion.
+Its job is to provide abrasion resistance, scratch resistance, chemical resistance, and UV protection.
 Good topcoats are solids-based and use urethane as the other part of their composition.

 Avoid These Topcoats: